menu

 Attacks

 Attacks are Skill Gems that will deal damage largely based on your Weapon.
-For example, you may have a skill called Spearfield that strikes with your Weapon.
+For example, you may have a skill called Spearfield that strikes with your Spear.
 As such, your Weapon will contribute to a majority of your damage.

 This is extremely important to scale the damage of your Attacks, as your weapon and other sources of damage will scale multiplicatively.